-UNIFORM EMBEDDABILITY OF RELATIVELY HYPERBOLIC GROUPS MARIUS DADARLAT AND ERIK GUENTNER ABSTRACT.
+J. reine angew.
+Math.
+612 (2007), 1-15 DOI 10.1515/CRELLE.2007.081 Uniform embeddability of relatively hyperbolic groups By Marius Dadarlat at West Lafayette and Erik Guentner at Honolulu Abstract.
 Let Γ be a finitely generated group which is hyperbolic relative to a finite family $\{H_1, \ldots, H_n\}$ of subgroups.
 We prove that Γ is uniformly embeddable in a Hilbert space if and only if each subgroup H_i is uniformly embeddable in a Hilbert space.
-1. Introduction Gromov introduced the notion of uniform embeddability (in Hilbert space), and suggested it should be relevant to the Novikov Conjecture [6, 5].
-Subsequently Yu proved the Coarse Baum-Connes Conjecture for bounded geometry discrete metric spaces that are uniformly embeddable; applying a descent principle the Novikov Conjecture followed for groups that, when equipped with a word length metric, are uniformly embeddable [16].
-(A condition on finiteness of the classifying space was later removed [14].)
+1. Introduction Gromov introduced the notion of uniform embeddability (in Hilbert space), and suggested it should be relevant to the Novikov Conjecture [8], [7].
+Subsequently Yu proved the Coarse Baum-Connes Conjecture for bounded geometry discrete metric spaces that are uniformly embeddable; applying a descent principle the Novikov Conjecture followed for groups that, when equipped with a word length metric, are uniformly embeddable [19].
+(A condition on finiteness of the classifying space was later removed [17].)
 The notion of C^ -exactness of discrete groups was introduced by Kirchberg.
 It has been extensively studied as a functional analytic property of groups, and developed by many authors.
-In particular, Ozawa gave a characterization of C^ -exact groups, from which it directly follows that a C^ -exact group is uniformly embeddable [11] (see [7] for the link to uniform embeddability).
+In particular, Ozawa gave a characterization of C^ -exact groups, from which it directly follows that a C^ -exact group is uniformly embeddable [13] (see [9] for the link to uniform embeddability).
 There is at present no known example of a group that is uniformly embeddable but not C^ -exact.
-Analogous statements for metric spaces involve Property A of Yu [16], which is equivalent to C^ -exactness for discrete groups.
+Analogous statements for metric spaces involve Property A of Yu [19], which is equivalent to C^ -exactness for discrete groups.
 The classes of metric spaces (and groups) that are uniformly embeddable, or have Property A (are C^ -exact) are the subject of intense study.
 In this note we introduce a 'gluing' technique for proving uniform embeddability: starting from the assumption that a space is covered in an appropriate way by uniformly embeddable sets we conclude that the space itself is uniformly embeddable.
 Thus, the individual uniform embeddings of the pieces are 'glued' to give a uniform embedding of the whole.
-A parallel technique is introduced for spaces with Property A; it applies to C^ -exact groups.
+A parallel technique is intro- The first author was supported in part by NSF Grant #DMS-0500693.
+The second author was supported in part by NSF Grant #DMS-0349367. duced for spaces with Property A; it applies to C^ -exact groups.
 The most primitive gluing result is summarized in the following theorem (compare Theorem 3.2): Theorem.
 Let X be a metric space.
-Assume that for all $\lambda > 0$ there exists a partition of unity $(\varphi_i){i \in I}$ on X such that - (i) the associated $\Phi: X \to l^1(I)$ (defined by $\Phi(x)(i) = \varphi_i(x)$) is λ -Lipschitz, and - (ii) the subspaces $(\sup(\varphi_i)){i\in I}$ are 'equi' uniformly embeddable.
+Assume that for all $\lambda > 0$ there exists a partition of unity $(\varphi_i){i \in I}$ on X such that - (i) the associated $\Phi: X \to l^1(I)$ (defined by $\Phi(x)(i) = \varphi_i(x)$) is λ -Lipschitz, and - (ii) the subspaces $(\operatorname{supp}(\varphi_i)){i \in I}$ are 'equi' uniformly embeddable.